Highlands and Islands - 8 day tour

 Malt Whisky Distillery

-If you click on the links above they will provide you with more information on each attraction including current admission prices.
-In some cases a special discount is offered to tour passengers, your driver/guide will provide details if this applies.
+If you click on the links above, they will provide you with more information on each attraction, including current admission prices.
+Sometimes a special discount is offered to tour passengers, your driver/guide will provide details if this applies.

-Please note that credit/debit cards are not always accepted so it is recommended that you carry sufficient cash with you should you want to make a visit.
+Please note that credit/debit cards are not always accepted, so it is recommended that you carry sufficient cash with you should you want to visit.

 What type of room should I choose?